mdong151/cypress_automation/README.md

 22. In Cypress, all the steps return `promise` - a state of a step: resolved, rejection, pending method .then() will wait until the `promise` resolved

-23. iteration and get the element to click
+23. Iteration and get the element to click

 ```
 cy.get('.products').find('.product').each(($el, index, $list) => {